jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

+Shawn Wang, [Preemptive Pluralization is (Probably) Not Evil][preemptive].
+YAGNI (You Aren't Going to Need It) and 'Premature Optimization is Bad' are fundamental tenets to my programming.
+Yet I also want to create designs that are future-proof and scalable.
+This post tries to identify the very fine line separating these concepts.

+> Before you write any code — ask if you could ever possibly want multiple
+> kinds of the thing you are coding.
+If yes, just do it.
+Now, not later.
+-- Shawn Wang

+---

 Zed Shaw via Abhishek Nagekar, [Advice From An Old Programmer][zed].
 There will likely come a day when you find programming to be a little bit boring.
 It will cease to be joyful as a pure exercise.
 What do you do then?
 It's a question I'm